Liu Xiaorong: Biography

-He enlisted in the People's Liberation Army in March 1968 and joined the Communist Party of China in May 1969.
+He enlisted in the People's Liberation Army in March 1968 and joined the Chinese Communist Party in May 1969.
 In March 1994, he was promoted to director of Political Department of the First Group Army (now 72nd Group Army), and held that office until July 1999, when he was promoted again to become political commissar.
 In December 2006, he was transferred to Lanzhou Military Region and appointed deputy political commissar, concurrently serving as secretary of its Commission for Discipline Inspection, the party's agency in charge of anti-corruption efforts.
 In December 2010, he was appointed deputy political commissar of People's Liberation Army General Logistics Department, serving in the post until his retirement in December 2015.

 He was promoted to the rank of major general (shaojiang) in July 1996 and lieutenant general (zhongjiang) in July 2008.